(Formerly

 require that participants be

-vaccinated and wear masks.
+vaccinated and wear masks as

-contact the co-advisor, Prof. Don
+the co-advisor, Prof. Don Wade: donwade(at)NCCoutdoor.org,

 718-426-8555, for information.

-NCC students are welcome on trips.
+All NCC students are

-outdoor activities are strenuous and
+realize that outdoor activities are

-they must be fit to properly
+strenuous and they must be fit to

-participate--see the`responsibility
+properly participate--see

-statement below.
+the`responsibility statement below.

 All participants are required to be

-vaccinated, wear masks, and sign the
+vaccinated, and sign the waiver from

-waiver from SGA/FSA.
-The leader may
+SGA/FSA.
+The leader may request that

-request that people not participate if
+people not participate if they are not

-they are not properly prepared.
+properly prepared.
+If

-If you want notices of
+you want notices of trips sign up on the

-on the listserv to receive e-mail
+listserv to receive e-mail notices

-notices of trips.
-Most
+of trips.
+Most of

-of the trips are on weekends.
+the trips are on weekends.
 We

 meet and carpool to the trip location